From Prompts to Printable Models: Support-Effective 3D Generation via Offset Direct Preference Optimization: Proposed Method

-By summing the volumes of the constructed tetrahedra, the simulation effectively estimates the total support volume extending from each risky face to either the print bed or its terminating height.
-This formulation allows the model to account for the structural stability required during fabrication.
+From the centroid of each risky face, cast a ray in direction $\mathbf{g}$.
+We use a ray-tracing kernel~\cite{wald2014embree} to find the first intersection point $P_\text{int}$.
+If $P_\text{int}$ is on the build plate ($z=0$), the support height is $z_\text{face}$.
+If $P_\text{int}$ is on the mesh itself (internal support), the support height is $z_\text{face} - z_{P_\text{int}}$.
+This per-face ray casting is robust to non-manifold geometry (holes, self-intersections) because it does not require a watertight solid to calculate volume.

+The volume under a triangular face projected to a plane forms a triangular prism.
+Computing the volume of an arbitrary prism directly can be numerically unstable if the top and bottom bases are not perfectly parallel.
+Decomposing the prism into three tetrahedra is a standard method in Finite Element Method (FEM)~\cite{norrie2014finite} and computational geometry to calculate volumes of irregular polyhedra exactingly. where the volume of a tetrahedron with vertices $\mathbf{a}, \mathbf{b}, \mathbf{c}, \mathbf{d}$ is $\frac{1}{6} |(\mathbf{a}-\mathbf{d}) \cdot ((\mathbf{b}-\mathbf{d}) \times (\mathbf{c}-\mathbf{d}))|$.

 It is worth noting that our approach is agnostic to the specific support simulation method.
 In essence, the support simulation \( S\) proceeds by (1) identifying risky faces, (2) locating their intersection points with either the print bed or the mesh surface, and (3) accumulating the volumes of all resulting tetrahedra.